MODULE 2 - Section 4

 Even though a team may be in your community short-term, they will be engaging with people, relationships and work that has been and will continue to happen long-term.

-While we understand that the amount of preparation a short-term team engages doesn’t need to match that of a long-term worker, because they are involved in long-term dynamics they should be equipped with adapted long-term principles to support their short-term efforts.
-This is a core purpose for pre-community preparation.
+The amount of preparation a short-term team engages in doesn’t need to match that of a long-term worker.
+But, because they are involved in long-term dynamics, they should be equipped with adapted long-term principles to support their short-term efforts.
+This is a core purpose of pre-community preparation.

 Team Training

-Between the resources of the Short-Term Teams Department and those of the goer-group, team training must cover the following 5 key components:
+Every One Collective team is required to engage in team training, which is the primary way a team prepares for their visit.
+Between the resources of the Short-Term Teams Department and those of the goer-group, team training must cover five key components:

-Presently, the STT Department provides a team-driven training schedule that strongly covers cultural awareness and poverty alleviation principles and moderately covers self-awareness and team building.
-The training schedule strongly recommends 5 team meetings at an every other week pace and includes self-study as well in prep for each meeting.
-The remainder of the 5 training components are the responsibility of the team to address.
+The STT Department provides a team-driven training schedule and resources that strongly cover cultural awareness and poverty alleviation principles and moderately covers self-awareness and team building.
+The training schedule strongly recommends 5 team meetings at an every other week pace and includes self-study in prep for each meeting.
+The remaining three training components, spiritual preparation, self-awareness, and team building, are the team’s responsibility.
+If you would like to know more about the training the STT Dept provides to short-term teams, please reach out to stteams@onecollective.org.

 Team Leadership Calls: